Taxes on Selling Your House? Here’s a Plain-English Breakdown

 Closing statement

-Though it’s uncommon for a real estate agent or broker, Tann says his team at Huntington & Ellis sends every client — who sold or purchased a home in the previous year — a copy of their closing statement in the mail by mid-January or February.
+Though it’s uncommon for a real estate agent or broker, Tann says his team at Huntington & Ellis mails every client who sold or purchased a home in the previous year a copy of their closing statement by mid-January or February.

-The closing statement includes a letter explaining why they need it, and that they need to provide it to their CPA.
+The closing statement includes a letter explaining why they need it and advising them to provide it to their CPA.

 “We noticed — five or six years ago — that clients were calling, or their CPAs were calling, asking us for a copy of their closing statement.
 So we figured that instead of having them call us, we would initiate.”